turesnake/tprPix/README.md

 ![Build All](Docs/pngs/win10/009.png)

 Then, the build work will begin.
 A few minutes later，you will find a infomation: `Build All succeeded.` in Output panel.
-This means that the work in VS-2019 is DONE!
+This means that the work in **Visual Studio 2019** is DONE!

 Go back to the app's root folder, find and double click `win.bat` file.
 This script file will automatically copy some folders to `app/build/publish/`,